xxoo/node-fswin/readme.md

 it supplies some freture the fs.watch() doesn't contain.

 1. directory tree watching(with higher performance then recursion functions).
-2. more events(including added,removed,modified,renamed).
+2. more events(including added, removed, modified, renamed).
-3. more options.
+3. with options.
-4. also watchs the directory itself, not only its children(this feature requires vista or latter).
+4. also watches the directory itself, not only its children(this feature requires vista or latter).

 #### splitPath
 a function that split a path to its parent and name.